-The following table presents the balances of intercompany transactions of the Group as of and for the years ended December 31,2021,2020 and 2019
+The following table presents the balances of intercompany transactions of the Group as of and for the years ended December 31, 2021, 2020 and 2019

 2022

 Amount/ Outstanding

 Related Party Category Volume Balance Nature, terms and conditions

 FAUSI (Associate) Reimbursable expenses ₽515,513 ₽61,246 On demand, noninterest bearing

 (Other receivables) and unsecured

-2021
+: 2021

-Amount/ Outstanding
+- Amount/ Outstanding

 Related Party Category Volume Balance Nature, terms and conditions

-FAUSI (Associate) Reimbursable expenses (Other receivables) ₽515,513 ₽61,246 On demand, noninterest bearing and unsecured

-(Other receivables) and unsecured
+FAUSI (Associate) Reimbursable expenses (Other receivables) ₽515,513 ₽61,246 On demand, noninterest bearing and unsecured 20 020 Amount/ Outstanding Related Party Category Volume Balance Nature, terms and conditions FAUSI (Associate) Reimbursable expenses (Other receivables) ₽515,513 ₽61,246 On demand, noninterest bearing and unsecured

-20 020

-Amount/ Outstanding

-Related Party Category Volume Balance Nature, terms and conditions

-FAUSI (Associate) Reimbursable expenses ₽515,513 ₽61,246 On demand, noninterest bearing

-(Other receivables) and unsecured

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly.
+Remunerations of Directors and Other Key Management Personnel Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly.
 The Group considers the members of the Executive Committee to constitute key management personnel for purposes of PAS 24, Related Party Disclosures.